chocolate-doom/chocolate-doom/README.md

  * Save a clean screenshot
  * (with automap open) Toggle overlay mode "O"
  * (with automap open) Toggle rotate mode "R"
+ * Load last used savegame after death in singleplayer "SHIFT+Use"

 ### New command line parameters